Skip to Content

 Either way, the hike through the lush cloud forest is beautiful and you even pass two other, smaller falls, Cristal and Medio Cerro, just a couple of the 22 spectacular waterfalls in the valley.

 The forest is thick and teaming with life and has been practically untouched by mankind by mankind.
-Keep an eye out for the animals lurking in the undergrowth and up above in the forest canopy, as monkeys and endemic birds species inhabit this pristine environment.
+Keep an eye out for the animals lurking in the undergrowth and up above in the forest canopy, as monkeys and endemic bird species inhabit this pristine environment.

 There are two options for hiking to the falls.
 The standard route means you return on the same path and takes about three and a half to four hours.
 An alternative is a loop path and guides will charge extra to take you on the alternative route, which takes you both above and below the Cristal falls.